Healthy or unhealthy food choices…why do we do the things we do?

 that I started to look at our unhealthy food choices and the meals we were giving our family.

-When we were introduced to Symmetry vitamins we slowly
+When we were introduced to nutritional supplements and we slowly

 made changes even further.
 Cutting out the packaged, processed